 USAA has a list of other products to round out their offerings: umbrella, special event insurance, pet insurance, travel insurance, and even small business insurance.
 They also write flood insurance through the National Flood Insurance Program.

 Prices and Premiums

 USAA offers online quotes as well as over-the-phone services, but you must have a login to the customer portal in order to obtain quotes.
-This makes it more difficult to comparison shop, but is likely intended to avoid providing quotes to people who aren’t eligible for the products but may not realize it.
+This makes it more difficult to comparison shop, but is likely intended to avoid providing quotes to those who are not eligible for the products but may not realize it.

-Because of the very specific market for USAA, they don’t tend to show up on comparison shopping sites, and if it wasn’t for their fairly major advertising presence in recent years, it’s likely most non-military customers would not even know they existed, much less request a quote.
+Because of the very specific market for USAA, they do not tend to show up on comparison shopping sites, and if it was not for their fairly major advertising presence in recent years, it’s likely most non-military customers would not even know they existed, much less request a quote.

 Like most insurance companies, USAA promises big savings, averaging $434 per year for those who switch.
 Also like other insurers, we have to remember to take this number with a grain of salt, because it only includes those people who actually switched and doesn’t take into account anyone who was not pleased with the quote and chose to stay with another company.

 That said, they do have a reputation for offering affordable car insurance rates, and they offer a pretty good list of discounts that are likely to help keep rates down.